theonesean/github-to-pinboard/README.md

 > Make sure `poetry` is available in your shell's PATH when run from cron.

 A sample cron job entry using Github Actions is also available in the `.github/workflows/sync.yml` file.
+(Note that Github's secrets can't start with `GITHUB_`, so they're named `GH_USERNAME` and `GH_TOKEN` in that file.)

 ## Shell Completion (Optional)